Every employee on your staff is in marketing.

 Employees who want to stay with your company longer, which will reduce the number of times you have to hire for a role!)

 - Every entry at every office.
 Your culture and values should be reflected in the design of your office.
-Nowhere is design more important than at the entrance to your business.
+Nowhere is designed more important than at the entrance to your business.
 Have a quirky culture?
 Hang eclectic paintings in your entryway.
-Give candidates a clear view of who you are and what you stand for up front, and you’ll attract people who want to be a part of your company ethos.
+Give candidates a clear view of who you are and what you stand for upfront, and you’ll attract people who want to be a part of your company ethos.

 - Each employee.
 Remember what I said at the start of this article?
 Your current employees are your best marketers, especially during the interview process.
 Take the time to make sure everyone has a say in and is clear on what your company is, does, and stands for.
 Invested employees can be a powerful magnet for talented job seekers, so put your brand cheerleaders in front of candidates you want to woo so they can tell them why it’s great to work for your brand.